 Step 1: Open the "Photos" app on your iPhone.

 Step 2: Select the photos you want to transfer to iPad.

 Step 3: Tap the "Share" button > Choose "Mail."

-Step 4: Login your Mail account if you haven’t logged in > Check "Send" to send the email to your mail account.
+Step 4: Log in to your Mail account if you haven’t logged in > Check "Send" to send the email to your Mail account.

 Step 5: Go to the "Mail" app on your iPad > Check the email from your iPhone > Save the photos on your iPad.